raymondlo84/openvino-paddlepaddle-demo/README.md

 ### Step 1 - Install OpenVINO from source
 We install the OpenVINO source library to the openvino/openvino_dev directory by default.

-Download the OpenVINO Source
+Clone the OpenVINO source code from GitHub.
 ```
 git clone https://github.com/openvinotoolkit/openvino.git
 cd openvino
 git submodule update --init --recursive
 ```

-Install the dependencies for OpenVINO source and Python
+Install the dependencies for OpenVINO source and Python.
 - For Linux
 ```
 chmod +x install_build_dependencies.sh